Thus Spoke Zarathustra: First part

-The book begins with a prologue which sets up many of the themes that will be explored throughout the work.
+The book begins with a prologue that sets up many of the themes that will be explored throughout the work.
 Zarathustra is introduced as a hermit who has lived ten years on a mountain with his two companions, an eagle and a serpent.
 One morning – inspired by the sun, which is happy only when it shines upon others – Zarathustra decides to return to the world and share his wisdom.
 Upon descending the mountain, he encounters a saint living in a forest, who spends his days praising God.
 Zarathustra marvels that the saint has not yet heard that "God is dead".

 Arriving at the nearest town, Zarathustra addresses a crowd which has gathered to watch a tightrope walker.
 He tells them that mankind's goal must be to create something superior to itself – a new type of human, the Übermensch.
 All men, he says, must be prepared to will their own destruction in order to bring the Übermensch into being.
 The crowd greets this speech with scorn and mockery, and meanwhile the tightrope show begins.
 When the rope-dancer is halfway across, a clown comes up behind him, urging him to get out of the way.
 The clown then leaps over the rope-dancer, causing the latter to fall to his death.
 The crowd scatters; Zarathustra takes the corpse of the rope-dancer on his shoulders, carries it into the forest, and lays it in a hollow tree.
 He decides that from this point on, he will no longer attempt to speak to the masses, but only to a few chosen disciples.

 There follows a series of discourses in which Zarathustra overturns many of the precepts of Christian morality.
 He gathers a group of disciples, but ultimately abandons them, saying that he will not return until they have disowned him.